-A PSLF qualifying loan is any non-default loan received under the William D. Ford Federal Direct Loan (Direct Loan) Program.
-To qualify for PSLF, you must work full time for a qualified employer or at least 30 hours per week.
-Eligible loans include federal Direct Loan Program and federal loans that were consolidated into a federal consolidation loan.
+A Public Service Loan Forgiveness (PSLF) qualifying loan is any non-default loan received under the William D. Ford Federal Direct Loan (Direct Loan) Program.
+To be eligible for PSLF, you must work full-time for a qualified employer or at least 30 hours per week.

+Private student loans, federal family education loans (FFEL) and federal Perkins loans are not eligible for public service loan forgiveness.
 The Department of Education also offers student loan forgiveness programs for borrowers who are unable to repay their debt.
 There you'll see a list of every loan you've borrowed, even if you've canceled or consolidated it into a new loan.
 The Department will allow months spent on active duty to count towards PSLF, even if the servicemember's loans were based on a deferral or deferral of collection rather than an active payment.

 The Department of Education will take action in the coming months to help alleviate student loan debt for thousands of borrowers.
 Federal Direct Consolidation Loans are available if you have not been able to obtain an FFEL consolidation loan, income-sensitive repayment terms acceptable to you, or if you have defaulted on your FFEL loans.
 If you haven't already consolidated, you can apply for a federal direct consolidation loan to get a contingent income repayment plan.
 You can use the PSLF Help Tool on the federal student aid website to find out if you qualify based on the types of loans you have and your employer.